 Video Transcript – Edited for Clarity

-Now this is before you process.
-What I have here is a jar of pickled peppers, and it’s already been processed, but I’m going to use it to demonstrate getting that screw band on the jar.
+What I have here is a jar of pickled peppers, and it’s already been processed, but I’m going to use it just to demonstrate getting that screw band on the jar.

-You want that tight canning lid to be on your jar securely in the canner, but you don’t want to crank it down so tight that the lid cannot vent.
+You want the canning lid to be on your jar securely in the canner, but you don’t want to crank it down so tight that the lid cannot vent.
 As the jar is heating up in the canner, it’s going to vent out underneath that lid.
-As it cools, it’s going to shrink.
+Oxygen is expelled from the jar.
+Then after the canning process, as the jar cools, the contents are going to shrink.
 That’s what sucks the lid down and causes the seal.
 That jar needs to be snug, but not overly snug.

 I like to set my jar on the counter, put one finger in the middle of the jar, and use the other hand to put the screw band on.
 When the jar starts turning on the counter like that, that’s when you know that it’s ready to go and the lid is just about right.

-When you take that jar out of the canner after you process, don’t be surprised if that lid is really loose.
+When you take that jar out of the canner after your processing time, don’t be surprised if that lid is really loose.
 It might even just be barely setting on there.
-The seal has gotten sucked down tight, and so it just made that lid loose enough.
+The seal has gotten sucked down tight, and so it just made the lid loose.
 That’s totally normal.
 Don’t tighten the lid up because you may end up jarring the seal loose before it has totally cooled and sucked down tight.
 Take the jar out of the canner.
 Set it on the counter.
 Let it cool.
 Do not tighten the bands; just leave them alone.

 Tight Canning Lids: What If Your Canning Lid Buckles?